d13r/laravel-breadcrumbs/README.md

 });
 ```

-The `$post` variable would simply be passed in from the view:
+The `$post` object would simply be passed in from the view:

 ```blade
 {{ Breadcrumbs::render('post', $post) }}